 **NEW** Percentage Difference Between State Average Tax Rate and a Minimum Adequate Financing Rate

 State trust fund balances are the primary driver of SUI tax rates.
 As such, particular attention should be paid to these balances as an indicator of where rates will be headed in the future.

 The following graphic compares net trust fund balances (trust fund balance net of Title XII advances, discussed further below) from January 1, 2020 to March 31, 2022 by state.
 (3) Overall, net trust fund balances declined significantly during this period, but are beginning to rebound.

 Quarterly State Trust Fund Balances by State (descending order by state as of December 31, 2021)

 Net trust fund balances were substantially higher pre-COVID than they were pre-Great Recession.
-Because of this, net trust fund balances to date have not reached the negative levels experienced during the Great Recession.
+Because of this, net trust fund balances did not reach the negative levels experienced during the Great Recession.

 The governor of any state may request a loan under Title XII of the Social Security Act.
 This is typically done when a state’s reserves are inadequate to pay anticipated future unemployment benefits.
 As of December 31, 2021, the following states received Title XII advances.
 (3)

 As of March 31, 2021, 20 states had outstanding advances totaling approximately $50.50 billion.
 As of May 3, 2022, 9 states had outstanding advances totaling approximately $35.43 billion.
 This is a $15.07 billion reduction since the highest loan levels experienced as a result of the COVID pandemic.
 Post-COVID advances are below those taken during the height of the Great Recession.

 During the Great Recession, a number of states issued bonds, using the proceeds to repay Title XII advances.
 In addition, states may earmark allocated funds from ARPA (the American Rescue Plan Act of 2021) to repay federal advances (see explanation below).